polterguy/system42/components/css-helpers/README.md

 CSS helper Active Events
 ===============

-This directory contains Hyperlambda that creates some CSS helper Active Events.
+This directory contains some CSS helper Active Events.
 These events, allows you to add, remove or toggle a CSS class to one or more widgets.
 The events created are listed below.